Relintai/pandemonium_engine_docs/02_tutorials/02_step_by_step/06_signals.md

 their name.
 For example, if you renamed the Timer node to "BlinkingTimer" in the editor, you would have to change the call to `get_node("BlinkingTimer")`.

-.. add seealso to a page that explains node features.

 We can now connect the Timer to the Sprite in the `ready()` function.

-gdscript GDScript

 ```
 func _ready():